For challenge 6 of the Historical Sew Monthly, I’ve made a Victorian corded corset. It’s the first corded corset I’ve made.

 I made small paper corset mockup from various victorian corset patterns, before I decided to make this 1868 corset (the one at the bottom on the right).

-I’ve sewn the channels with my sewing machine.
+I’ve sewn the channels on my sewing machine.
 In Corsets – Historical Patterns & Techniques, Salen (2008) describes an antique 1860 corded corset, which is also machine stitched.
 The pattern I’ve used says that ‘all the edges of the [corset] pieces so nearly match that the work can be done by machinery’ (source).

 But my corset doesn’t have a front opening (as the 1860 corset in Corsets – Historical Patterns & Techniques); it’s laced in the back.